 - Moreover, in the Meta business suite, the team management feature offers only limited levels of access options.
 SocialPilot enables different levels of access, such as “Admin,” “Manager,” and “Content Creator.”

-- Not to mention, Meta Business Suite doesn’t have features for client approval workflow and bulk posting like those found in SocialPilot.
+- Not to mention, Meta Business Suite doesn’t have features for smooth external client approval workflows like Approvals-On-The-Go like SocialPilot offers.

 If you still feel a bit lost, then here’s a side-by-side comparison between SocialPilot and Meta Business Suite.